aquasecurity/trivy-operator/docs/operator/quick-start.md

 Use `vuln` and `configaudit` as short names for `vulnerabilityreports` and `configauditreports` resources.

 !!!
 Note
-You can define the validity period for VulnerabilityReports by setting the duration as the value of the `OPERATOR_VULNERABILITY_SCANNER_REPORT_TTL` environment variable.
-For example, setting the value to `24h` would delete reports after 24 hours.
-When a VulnerabilityReport gets deleted Trivy-Operator will automatically
+The validity period for VulnerabilityReports by setting the duration as the value of the `OPERATOR_VULNERABILITY_SCANNER_REPORT_TTL` environment variable.
+The value is set to `24h` by default.

+The reports wil be deleted after 24 hours.
+When a VulnerabilityReport gets deleted Trivy-Operator will automatically rescan the resource.